This article was updated on January 12, 2024

 There are several requirements when it comes to qualifying for an ABSN program.
 Those requirements include coursework, a prior bachelor’s degree and a grade point average (GPA) standard.

 In addition to a bachelor’s degree in any field, applicants for an ABSN program need to have completed (or be in the process of completing) the following courses.
-For those who do not have these courses in their transcript, many ABSN applicants can work with the enrollment advisor to take these classes before starting their ABSN program:
+For those who do not have these courses in their transcript, many ABSN applicants can work with the enrollment advisor to take these classes before starting their ABSN program.
+For example, some schools may require:

 The GPA requirement for the applicant’s prior bachelor’s degree will vary based on the school, but a cumulative 2.7 GPA or above is a useful reference point.
 Applicants may also need to submit a resumé detailing their prior work experience.